elyseborgert/elyseborgert.github.io/_pages/about.md

 - Functional data analysis
 - Mixed effects models
 - Applications of statistics in clinical and translational medicine
-- Applications of statistics in genetic prediction and selection
+- Applications of statistics in agriculture and animal breeding